prmr/SoftwareDesign/modules/Module-01.md

 ### General Concepts and Definitions

 The idea of **encapsulation** is to "to enclose in or as if in a capsule" [[Merriam-Webster](https://www.merriam-webster.com/dictionary/Encapsulation)].
 For example, you can think of a nut, which is encapsulated in its shell.
 The shell, or capsule, serves as protection.
 In software design we encapsulate both data and computation both to protect them from corruption, and to simplify the design.
 Encapsulation in software design is related to the principle of **information hiding**, which has been around since the early 1970s.
-According to [Vogel et al.](http://link.springer.com/book/10.1007/978-3-642-19736-9) "The principle generally states that you only show a client that part of the total information that is really necessary for the client’s task and you hide all remaining information."
+According to [Vogel et al.](http://link.springer.com/book/10.1007/978-3-642-19736-9) "The principle generally states that you only show a client that part of the total information that is really necessary for the client's task and you hide all remaining information."

 One of the first problems we will tackle in this module is to design an abstraction that can conveniently represent a single playing card.
 In a standard deck of cards there are 52 distinct cards and any given card can be completely defined by its *suit* (Hearts, Spades, Diamonds, Clubs) and its *rank* (Ace, 2, 3,...,10, Jack, Queen, King).
 In a program we can represent a playing card in many different ways.
 For example, using a single integer between 0 and 51 where the value of the integer somehow represents the card.
 Or, we could represent a card using a combination of 6 boolean values (insane but technically possible).
 Here to apply the principle of information hiding, we would organize our program structure so as to *hide* the decision of how exactly we represent a card in the program.